Speyside single malts

-Situated near the Moray Firth and in the north east part of Scotland is Speyside, a beautiful area encapsulating the river Spey.
+Situated near the Moray Firth and in the north-east part of Scotland is Speyside, a beautiful area surrounding the River Spey.
 This remote area has more whisky distilleries than any of the other whisky areas of Scotland.
 The rugged terrain and remoteness of the surrounding land served as a dream location for early malt distillers many moons ago.
 The harsh Scottish weather enabled them the freedom to illicitly and freely brew whisky without any unwanted distractions.
-For years this place has been a prime distilling spot with it’s fresh Scottish water and fuel for malting the barley and powering the stills.
+For years this place has been a prime distilling spot, with its fresh Scottish water used within he malting process.

 When the whisky industry finally became legal around about the 1820s, Speyside was already woven deeply into the whisky process.

-This area is certainly known for it’s single malts, which are wonderfully intricate as well as robust, floral, sweet, and heathery.
-Some of the most notable whisky names of all time come from this glorious region such as Glenfiddich, Cragganmore, Glenlivet, and Cardhu.
+This area is certainly known for its single malts, which are wonderfully intricate as well as robust, floral, sweet and heathery.
+Some of the most notable whisky names of all time, such as Glenfiddich, Cragganmore, Glenlivet and Cardhu, come from this glorious region.

 The Highlands are a truly enchanting area of Scotland.
-Riddled with history and intrigue, this majestic land is also a traditional Scotch whisky region.
-Legend has it that the Highlanders were in greater need of whisky than the other parts due to the long, grueling winters and unpredictable agricultural seasons.
+Teeming with history and intrigue, this majestic land is also a traditional Scotch whisky region.
+Legend has it that the Highlanders were in greater need of whisky than the other parts due to the long, gruelling winters and unpredictable agricultural seasons.
 With this notion ingrained into the soul, distilling became a way of Highland life and commenced every year after harvest.
-During the 18th century, a few kind-hearted lawmakers recognized the important bond between Highlanders and Scotch.
-Although they didn’t let them off Scot-free, they did soften the rules for the Highlands (as opposed to those in the Lowlands).
+During the 18th century, a few kind-hearted lawmakers recognised the important bond between Highlanders and Scotch.
+Although they didn’t let them off scot-free, they did soften the rules for the Highlands (as opposed to those in the Lowlands).
 They taxed them lower amounts with the promise that no whisky would leave the region.
 Of course, they smuggled it out anyway.

-Like the other whisky regions, the islands of Scotland have a long and intimate past with the traditions surrounding the making of Scotch.
-It’s only fitting that whisky has been distilled on Islay for years, as the islands are notorious for their remoteness and rugged nature.
-To put it lightly, whisky from any of the islands is strong and hardy, just like its people and environment.
+Like the other whisky regions, the Hebridean island of Islay has a long and intimate past with the traditions surrounding the making of Scottish whisky.
+It’s only fitting that whisky has been distilled on Islay for years, as the island is notorious for its remoteness and rugged nature.
+To put it lightly, whisky from Islay is strong and hardy, just like its people and environment.
 For years, inhabitants of Islay have had a spectacular sense of island mentality and a commendable ability to survive in even the toughest of conditions.
-Even with minimal amounts of grain in the area, people there still managed to distill whisky of the highest quality.
-When the industry began to boom, it was not uncommon for small distilleries to pop up left, right, and centre (despite the law).
-When people think of the islands of Scotland and whisky, names like Bruichladdich, Bowmore, Ardbeg, and Bunnahabhain most certainly appear at the forefront of the mind.
+Even with minimal amounts of grain in the area, people there still managed to distil whisky of the highest quality.
+When the industry began to boom, it was not uncommon for small distilleries to pop up left, right and centre (despite the law).
+When people think of Islay whisky, names like Bruichladdich, Bowmore, Ardbeg and Bunnahabhain most certainly come to mind.